 RULES AND GUIDELINES FOR THE SPAM-FREE DIGITAL HEALTH LINKEDIN GROUP

 FIRST RULE: If you are rude, disrespectful, unprofessional, or make disparaging comments to me or other group members you will be removed from the group.
 I and other group members share a mission of adding value for the broader membership and global ecosystem and are doing our best to catalyze digital health.
 The group is like a social gathering, of which I am the host (and it’s in my house that I’ve worked 8 years to build), so my rules must be adhered to, whether you agree with them or not.
 You are a guest and criticizing me, the host, is not only rude but unacceptable.
-Moreover, the group IS NOT here to serve as your personal platform for posting whatever you want.
+Moreover, the group IS NOT here to serve as your personal platform for posting whatever you want, no matter if you intend to promote something or not or if you are unaffiliated with an entity.
 If you don’t like this, feel free to leave the group at any time of your own accord.

-SECOND RULE: Please do not send me messages about your post or submission to the group, even in reply to a courtesy ‘FYI’ message I may have sent you.
+SECOND RULE: Please do not send me messages about your post or submission to the group.
 Doing so is the first indication that you did not read these rules and shows a lack of seriousness and respect on your part for the enormous amount of work and sacrifice I have made to make the group what it is.
-While I would love to engage and coach you on how to post properly, with over 50,000 members and all that I’m doing to curate, manage, and grow the group, provide information via my website, share news on Twitter, AND make a living on top of it all (I am independent and not an employee of a company), I simply do not have the bandwidth to coach members on an individual basis.
+While I would love to engage and coach you on how to post properly, with over 50,000 members and all that I’m doing to curate, manage, and grow the group, provide information via my website, share news on Twitter, and make a living on top of it all (I am independent and not an employee of a company), I simply do not have the bandwidth to coach members on an individual basis.
 The guidelines and posting tip sheet below are comprehensive, so your answer(s) will be here.
 It is incumbent upon you to familiarize yourself with the rules and adhere to them.

 COMPLETE GUIDELINES AND RULES FOR PARTICIPATING IN THE COMMUNITY